 Val Gardena got early snow, and it also makes snow on all pistes/runs, so everything was open.
 When we arrived, there was acceptable snow coverage, but the area desperately needed new snow.
 2026 was our first ski season, after 17 years, without any skiing at all in Vail.
 As it turned out, both ski resorts were in dire need of snow in January and February.
 (We weren't missing anything by not skiing Vail, and Vail was worse off because it only makes snow on a few runs.)
 Not only did Val Gardena make snow on every run, but it also groomed the runs meticulously every night.
 Fortunately, it was just cold enough to make snow in Val Gardena (but never cold enough to provide Audre with her deep winter experience).

-Our Alpine Silence Suite, with its 95 square meters (1022 square feet), had been prepared for our arrival and personalized by Noah Stuffer.
-All season Noah took very good care of us.
+Our Alpine Silence Suite, with its 95 square meters (1022 square feet), had been prepared for our arrival and personalized by Noah Stuffer (966.89€/US$1139 per night all-inclusive with half board).
+All during our stay, Noah took very good care of us.
 Noah is one of the three sons of the family Stuffer that owns and operates the hotel and restaurant on land that has been in the family for generations.
 Anton Stuffer started the Hotel Cendevaves in 1960 and, with his wife, Maria, rebuilt and expanded it over the years.
 The whole family, Cristian, Birgit, and the boys: Noah, Rubin, and Ilias all were in residence during our winter stay.
 They and the rest of the staff were wonderful to us.
 In December 2024, the new building opened; when we first saw it during the summer of 2025, it really caught our eyes.
 We were really glad that they could accommodate us for 3 months, and it met all of our expectations.

 As soon as we settled in, we went skiing on our Monte Pana slopes and then over to the Santa Cristina slopes.
 Everything was groomed every day.
 Without new snow, those slopes become solid hard pack and very icy.
 In addition, the cat tracks connecting one area to the other get skied off early in the day.
 We had to be very precise with our ice skiing--finding the snow with bumpettes and staying within that narrow belt.
 We waited two weeks before there was new snow, and we skied as soon as we could afterwards.
-It was light snow and enjoyable, but not enough.
+The snow was light and enjoyable, but not enough.
 Unfortunately, Dimitri had severe left hip, groin, and knee pain after skiing.
 It just kept getting worse and adversely affected our skiing.

 We loved our Alpine Silence Suite.
 It was very comfortable, with a separate living room and desk for Dimitri.
 The bedroom was large enough for a desk for Audre, so we were all set.
 (We only had one big bathroom that we learned to share without too much inconvenience.)

 Off of both the living room and bedrooms were terraces, one with our private Jacuzzi that we could set at our desired 39 degrees.
 The views of the Sassolungo and Sasso Piatto Mountains were spectacular, even though they were cut off by the hotel's roof line.
-We had our very own ski room with drying lockers and a door that opened onto our private piste (with a little uphill climb of 15 steps to be honest).

 Our entry hall was large and had a long bench with a hanging rack above for our coats.
 There was a window looking north with views of the spectacular Odle Range and the town of Santa Cristina.
 The views from our suite were really to die for, but we wished that there was no overhang from the roof to interfere.